mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-04-24.md

 - Redfern, Breagan and Wil all coming very close to death.
 - The capture of Voracious.
 - Oisin flying underwater to see where Vicious swam to as he was retreating, which worked until Vicious hid in a kelp forest and Oisin lost track of him.
-After the operation, the task force became level 6 and received a total of 37,800 gp, or 5,400 per person. received a total of 37,800 gp, or 5,400 per person.
+After the operation, the task force became level 6 and received a total of 37,800 gp, or 5,400 per person.